 They have passed three years from the first announcement on the development of a film on The Division, and the project has had a very troubled path ever since.
-But things have changed, and jobs have undergone one considerable acceleration since Ubisoft has concluded a agreement with Netflix for the exclusive of the film.
+But things have changed, and jobs have undergone one considerable acceleration since Ubisoft has concluded a agreement with Netflix to the exclusive of the film.
 Netflix wasted no time and started ordering, starting with the appointment of a new director.

-It will be David Leitch, the director of Deadpool 2, Over which Fast & Furious Presents: Hobbs & Shaw, is John Wick, to deal with the film adaptation of The Division.
+It will be David Leitch, the director of Deadpool 2, Over which Fast & Furious Presents: Hobbs & Shaw, John Wick, to deal with the film adaptation of The Division.
 Leitch will take the place of Stephen Gaghan, lo screenwriter who had originally been commissioned to direct the film.
 The presence of the actors Jessica Chastain and Jake Gyllenhaal is confirmed.
 For more information on the stage of development of the film, and the release date, we just have to wait further updates of Netflix.

 Using Cookies and Similar Technologies by Talking About Video Games

 What are cookies and how they are used

 Like most internet sites, Talk Of Video Games uses small text files that are saved on your computer, tablet or mobile device to record certain data each time you visit or interact with our site.

 Specific cookie names and types may change over time.
 To help you better understand these rules and use these technologies by talking about video games, here are some terms with their definitions.
 Cookies: small text files (typically formats from letters and numbers) that are saved in the user's browser or device memory when visiting a site or viewing a message.
 Cookies allow a site to recognize a particular device or browser.